Header Picture

 Click here to see an archive listing of previous lectures and other events

-Saturday, 29th November 2025: Gardens are mostly about sex, death and deliciousness...(Celebrity Lecture - ticketed event)
+Saturday, 29th November 2025: Gardens are mostly about sex, death and deliciousness...(Celebrity Lecture ALL TICKETS NOW SOLD)

 Presenter: James Alexander-Sinclair